mdb/mdb.github.io/source/blog/2011-01-18-rails-dev-environment-setup.html.markdown

 published: false
 tags: ruby, ruby on rails, notes
 thumbnail: diamond_thumb.png
+teaser: Some old instructions collected for a team of Rails newcomers.
 ---

 <b>NOTE:</b> These instructions are a bit old and were documented in 2011 for a few CIM colleagues.